guide reports, fishing conditions, river flows, weather & snow pack

 BUREAU OF RECLAMATION - NAVAJO DAM RELEASES

+The Bureau of Reclamation has scheduled a decrease in the release from Navajo Dam to 250 cubic feet per second (cfs) from the current release of 350 cfs.
 Releases are made for the authorized purposes of the Navajo Unit, and to attempt to maintain a target base flow through the endangered fish critical habitat reach of the San Juan River (Farmington to Lake Powell).
 The San Juan River Basin Recovery Implementation Program recommends a target base flow of between 500 cfs and 1,000 cfs through the critical habitat area.
 The target base flow is calculated as the weekly average of gaged flows throughout the critical habitat area from Farmington to Lake Powell.

 This scheduled release change is subject to changes in river flows and weather conditions.
 If you have any questions, please reply to this message, call 970-385-6500, or visit Reclamation’s Navajo Dam website at https://www.usbr.gov/uc/water/crsp/cs/nvd.html